 ● Golestan Palace

-● Walking in 30 Tir Street in downtown Tehran
+● Walking in the 30 Tir Street in downtown Tehran

-Tehran is steeped in various cultures with its ancient monuments dating back to hundreds years ago.
-Highlights of the city include Golestan Palace, old Bazaar of Tehran & the museums.
+Tehran is steeped in various cultures with its ancient monuments dating back to hundreds of years ago.
+Highlights of the city include Golestan Palace, the old or Grand Bazaar of Tehran & various museums.
 The old downtown alleys are also perfect to explore.
+After visiting the palace and the musuem, we’ll take a walk at 30 Tir Street.

 ● Nomadic Museum